jwstegemann/fritz2-docs/RemoteCalls.md

 ...
 }
 ```
-Of course you can use `apply` for any other async process, too, or even just to structure your code.
+`apply` can be used for any other async process, or even just to structure your code, too.

-In the real world you won't want to create the JSON manually, so use [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+In the real world, instead of creating the JSON manually, better use [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).

 You can easily setup your local webpack-server to proxy other services when developing locally in your `build.gradle.kts: